UK business demands Brexit clarity but PM May provides none

 While Britain’s economy has shown unexpected resilience since the Brexit vote, there are signs of weakness including slowing growth and accelerating inflation.

-Brexiteers accept there is likely to be some short-term economic pain but say Britain will thrive in the longer term if cut loose from what they see as an undemocratic and costly experiment in European integration they see as doomed to fail.
+Brexiteers accept there is likely to be some short-term economic pain but say Britain will thrive in the longer term if cut loose from what they see as an undemocratic and costly experiment in European integration they say is doomed to fail.

-But companies have become increasingly vocal in recent weeks over fears that Britain could crash out of the world’s biggest trading bloc without a deal, imperiling cross-border supply chains, business orders and jobs.
+But companies have warned that Britain could crash out of the world’s biggest trading bloc without a deal, imperiling cross-border supply chains, business orders and jobs.

 Additional reporting by William Schomberg and Paul Sandle; Editing by Guy Faulconbridge and Gareth Jones